Western tunnel entrance

 - Maintaining business park access for larger vehicles.

 Western tunnel entrance location and features

-The western tunnel entrance for Melbourne Metro is proposed to be located alongside the northern side of the existing rail corridor near South Kensington station.
+The western tunnel entrance for the Metro Tunnel is proposed to be located alongside the northern side of the existing rail corridor near South Kensington station.
 A 'decline structure,' or descending tracks, will be built so that trains can enter the new Metro Tunnel.